 In the electromagnetic spectrum, Terahertz (THz) radiation sits between the infrared and microwave regions with frequencies between 300GHz and 3000GHz (0.3-3THz), and corresponding wavelengths from 1mm to 0.1mm.
-Historically, difficulties in generating and detecting THz radiation limited research into its interactions with matter .
+Historically, difficulties in generating and detecting THz radiation limited research into its interactions with matter1.
 However, recent advances now mean that it is possible to generate and detect 0.1-3THz frequencies.

 THz radiation can penetrate a wide variety of non-conducting materials (such as cardboard, plastic, ceramics, clothing, wood, masonry, and paper.)).
-Penetration depth is relatively large (although usually less than that of microwave radiation), making THz-radiation suitable for probing the inner structure of samples in search of defects and inclusions .
+Penetration depth is relatively large (although usually less than that of microwave radiation), making THz-radiation suitable for probing the inner structure of samples in search of defects and inclusions2.
 Many chemicals have defining fingerprints at THz-frequencies so THz spectroscopy can be used to identify and characterize substances such as drugs and explosives.

 Advantages of THz radiation

 As THz pulses carry very low energies (compared to X-ray or UV radiation), they do not ionize and damage the material under study.
 This makes them particularly suitable for applications such as non-invasive imaging and non-destructive quality control.
-THz technology can be used where ultrasonic and other inspections cannot, such as when physical contact is not possible or when sensitive materials require examination (such as lightweight aircraft composites) or where materials do not conduct ultrasound .
+THz technology can be used where ultrasonic and other inspections cannot, such as when physical contact is not possible or when sensitive materials require examination (such as lightweight aircraft composites) or where materials do not conduct ultrasound1.

 Low energies mean this type of radiation is also safe for people to use; there are no associated health or safety risks.